“Enjoying success requires the ability to adapt. Only by being open to change will you have a true opportunity to get the most from your talent.”

 Q: How long do I need to work with a voice coach/consultant before I can produce a demo?

-Q: Do I have in Los Angeles, New York or any other large market to be competitive?
+Q: Do I have to live in Los Angeles, New York or any other large market to be competitive?

 A: Just like film acting, there are benefits to living in Los Angeles and New York.
 However, unless you’re shooting for large network promo or movie trailer work, where you live has little to do with your success as a talent.
 That being said, the use of ISDN and real-time internet delivery of audio (e.g. Source-Connect, ipDTL, etc.) make even the most coveted of bookings within reach…regardless of where you are located.